Affiliate Disclosure

 The bottom line

-If you’re looking for the best standard garden hose, the Craftsman Premium Rubber Garden Hose is hands-down your best bet.
+If you’re looking for the best standard garden hose, the Briggs and Stratton is hands-down your best bet.
 It is a durable and easy-to-use hose that should last for many, many years.

-If having a hose that is safe to drink from, the Water Right 400 hose is worth your consideration — however, you’ll pay a notable premium over hoses like our best pick, the Craftsman.
+If having a hose that is safe to drink from is important, then the Water Right 400 hose is worth considering — however, be prepared to pay a notable premium for it.

 The flexibility of this hose makes it a joy to use--no more knocking stuff over with your hose!